Topology of irregular isomonodromy times on a fixed pointed curve: Type A

 \begin{proof} The statement is the algebraic rewriting of the following claim: the setwise stabiliser of $U = \Ker(\Delta_\mf h)$ is the subgroup of $W_\mf g = \on S_n$ that permutes parts $I_j \sse \ul n$ of the same cardinality, and that further permutes the elements within each part.
 By the above discussion this yields the direct product~\eqref{eq:kernel_stabiliser_type_A}---as permutations of disjoint parts commute.

-To prove the claim recall the ``extended'' kernel $\wt{\Ker}(\Delta_\mf h) \sse V$ is defined by the condition that the coordinate of any vector are equal within each part $\mb C^{I_j} \sse V$, so its setwise stabiliser is given by the above condition.
-Thus to conclude it is enough to show that the setwise Weyl-stabiliser of the ``essential'' kernel $U = \wt{\Ker}(\Delta_\mf h) \cap \mf t$ is the same; but by construction
+To prove the claim, recall the `extended' kernel $\wt{\Ker}(\Delta_\mf h) \sse V$ (in the general linear case) is defined by the condition that the coordinate of any vector are equal within each part $\mb C^{I_j} \sse V$, so its setwise stabiliser is given by the above condition.
+Thus to conclude it is enough to show that the setwise Weyl-stabiliser of the `essential' kernel $U = \wt{\Ker}(\Delta_\mf h) \cap \mf t$ (in the special linear case) is the same; but by construction